UCSB-CS56-Projects/cs56-utilities-todo/README.md

 List: This contains the code that defines a single List.
       -> A List is just an ArrayList that can hold Tasks.

-TodoList: This class contains conde that defines all current Lists.
+TodoList: This class contains code that defines all current Lists.
 	  -> A TodoList contains two ArrayLists (tasks and sortedTasks) that hold Tasks.

-Todo: This class initializes a TodoList and contais all the GUI code for the Todo List.
+Todo: This class initializes a TodoList and contains all the GUI code for the Todo List.
       -> You may find most of your bugs to stem from issues in this class.

 - In these classes, you will find some miscellaneous code for implementing subTasks and parentTasks, which is no longer needed.